plecrx/test-pretto-next/README.md

 ## About The Project

-Integration of a Figma mockup.
+Integration of a Figma mockup linked to a MongoDB with NextJS.

 ### Built With